 Alekos did not show up.
-Fortunately both sails are now washed and bagged and in the storage room.
-I borrowed from Panayiotis the electrician a cable guide (ατσαλίνα) and with it I easily re-rigged through the boom the errant reefing line.
+Fortunately both sails were now washed and bagged and in the storage room.
+I borrowed from Panayiotis the electrician a cable guide (ατσαλίνα) and with it I easily re-rigged, through the boom, the errant reefing line.
 I washed the dinghy.

 I had my last dinner in Thetis.
 I grilled the remaining potatoes from Kalami and ate them along two cutlets that I had bought in the supermarket.